 where Q.ordinal = 1

 NOTE: As of CDM V5.2, the VISIT_OCCURRENCE table supports providing an admitting/discharge reason and a preceding visit ID which should be considered with the logic used above.
-The OPTUM Pan-ther encounter source table contains fields: admission_source and discharge_disposition that we should map.
+The OPTUM Pan-ther visit source table contains fields: admission_source and discharge_disposition that we should map.

 Reading from encounter